-Based out of our Immokalee Outreach Office, this interactive program helps middle and high school students to change social norms about dating relationships to help create a respectful environment.
+This interactive program helps middle and high school students to change social norms about dating relationships to help create a respectful environment.

-This quarter, Shelter Advocates offered 13 presentations to 67 students.
+This guarter, Shelter Advocates offered 7 presentations to 51 students.

 Raising Gentle'men

 This primary prevention initiative helps stop violence before it begins by offering boys and young men insight into their attitudes, beliefs and behaviors about what it means to be a 'man' in today's society.